Join us, on Universal Children’s Day—and every day—in counting down the Top 5 Child Rights.

 The UN Convention on the Rights of the Child (UNCRC) is the most universally accepted human rights treaty in history.

-As the United Nations marks the 30th anniversary of the Convention on the Rights of the Child, here are four more things to know about it.
+This Universal Children’s Day, the United Nations marks the 31st anniversary of the Convention on the Rights of the Child.
+Here are four more things to know:

 In 1919, when Eglantyne founded Save the Children, her conviction that children have a right to food, health care, education and protection from exploitation was not a mainstream idea.